hak0/waifu_image_tagger/README.md

 ```
 ## Config

 When the program is running, it will detect creation of new images and tag them at once.
-In addition, it will rescan the album and update the tags of old images if you have extra saucenao quota.
+In addition, it will rescan the album and update the tags of old images if you have spare saucenao quota.

 The status of tagging will be saved into a hashmap, and it will be synced to disk in a regular basis in case of unexpected poweroff.